steint23/a2j-kommunikationsplattform/doc/adr/0002-how-is-the-user-interface-built.md

 ## Consequences

 To be defined: What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

+[^1]: The design discipline had previously classified this design system as unsuitable for our project.